Terahertz-Band Integrated Sensing and Communications: Challenges and Opportunities: THz-Band Characteristics for ISAC Design

-Compared to the mm-Wave channel, the THz channel exhibits certain unique characteristics (Fig.~\ref{fig_Diag}) detailed below, along with their implications for THz-ISAC design.
+Compared to the mm-Wave channel, the THz channel exhibits certain unique characteristics (Fig.~\ref{fig_Diag}).
+In what follows, we investigate them along with their implications, requirements and trade-offs for reliable THz-ISAC design.

-\textit{\textbf{Path Loss:}} The THz channel faces severe path loss ($\sim 120$ dB$/100$ m at $0.6$ THz~\cite{delayPhasePrecoding_THz_Dai2022Mar}) governed by both the spreading loss and molecular absorption, which is more significant than the mm-Wave~\cite{ummimoTareqOverview}.
-The high path loss is compensated by beamforming gain via deploying UM number of antennas~\cite{ummimoComMagYeLi}.
+\textit{\textbf{Path Loss:}} The THz channel faces severe path loss ($\sim120$ dB$/100$ m at $0.6$ THz~\cite{delayPhasePrecoding_THz_Dai2022Mar}) governed by both the spreading loss and molecular absorption, which is more significant than the mm-Wave as illustrated in Fig.~\ref{fig_pathloss}~\cite{ummimoTareqOverview}.
+In THz-ISAC systems, the radar echo signals experiencing high path loss may still cause stronger interference to the communications system.
+The high path loss is compensated by beamforming gain through UM antennas that generate multiple beams toward both communications users and radar targets. {In radar remote sensing applications, surface roughness leads to increased backscatter reflections, resulting in more significant signal loss~\cite{linkbudget_radarPhippen}.}

-\textit{\textbf{Multipath:}} While both line-of-sight (LoS) and non-LoS (NLoS) multipath components are significant in mm-Wave~\cite{fanLiuSurveyJSTSP_Zhang2021Sep}, in THz frequencies, the NLoS paths are insignificant.
-For instance, the first- and second-order reflected paths are attenuated by an average of $5$ dB and $15$ dB, respectively~\cite{ummimoTareqOverview}.
-Hence, the THz channel is characterized as LoS-dominant and NLoS-assisted models~\cite{elbir2021JointRadarComm,dovelos_THz_CE_channelEstThz2}.
-The insignificance of the NLoS paths can be useful for THz sensing/radar applications, which requires the existence of an explicit LoS path between the transmitter and the target.
-In the meantime, the NLoS paths can be considered to be improving the diversity, especially for MIMO communications with low-resolution beamformers~\cite{fanLiuSurveyJSTSP_Zhang2021Sep}.

-\textit{\textbf{Transmission Range:}} Compared to the mm-Wave, the THz systems have shorter ranges due to significant attenuation.
-Recent automotive radar applications report that this distance is up to $200$ m with the \textit{specific attenuation} of $\sim$ dB km$^{-1}$ over $0.1-0.3$ THz with path loss of $\sim 4 $ dB~\cite{elbir2021JointRadarComm}.
-However, shorter distances are required for the communications scenario, e.g., $\sim20$ m to achieve $100$ Gbps data rate~\cite{ummimoTareqOverview}.

-\textit{\textbf{Channel Sparsity:}} Due to the use of UM number of antennas and LoS-dominant channel characteristic, the THz channels are \textit{extremely sparse} in the angular domain and exhibits smaller angular spread ($\sim 10^\circ-15^\circ$ at $140$ GHz) than its mm-Wave counterpart ($\sim 20^\circ - 100^\circ$ at $60$ GHz)~\cite{thz_Akyildiz2022May,elbir2021JointRadarComm,ummimoComMagYeLi}.
-This feature can be exploited to adopt subarray models such as array-of-subarrays (AoSA)~\cite{ummimoComMagYeLi} and group-of-subarrays (GoSA)~\cite{elbir2021JointRadarComm} to reduce the high-frequency hardware and computational complexities.
-Furthermore, sparsity-based receivers can be designed, which is benefited by both S\&C tasks in THz-ISAC systems~\cite{fanLiuSurveyJSTSP_Zhang2021Sep}.